wentaizhao/Wordle-Bot/README.md

 Double click `main.py`.

 ### 6. One last step
-When the Wordle website is loaded, close the popup on the website to begin and follow any instructions in the command prompt.
+When the Wordle website is loaded, close the popup on the website to begin.
+Follow any instructions in the command prompt.
 Have fun!